resource-watch/slate/source/includes/api/_areas_v2.md

 ### Email notifications

-After updating the areas, for each area that was updated which has a valid email associated and its status updated to `saved`, an email will be sent to the user to let them know that the area is ready to be viewed.
+After updating areas by geostore, for each area that was updated which has a valid email associated and its status updated to `saved`, an email will be sent to the user to let them know that the area is ready to be viewed.

-Emails are sent using [Sparkpost](https://www.sparkpost.com/) - so, for the emails to be sent, there should exist templates in Sparkpost ready to be sent, taking into account the different languages supported by the Areas service:

-  * `dashboard-complete-zh` (Mandarin)
-  * `dashboard-complete-pt-br` (Brazilian Portuguese)
-  * `dashboard-complete-id` (Indonesian)
-  * `dashboard-complete-fr` (French)
-  * `dashboard-complete-es-mx` (Spanish)
-  * `dashboard-complete-en` (English)

-In order to build your templates on Sparkpost, you can use variable interpolation to customize the emails sent taking into account the area that is being processed/has been processed.
-While building the `dashboard-complete-*` emails, the following variables are provided and can be used in the construction of the email body:

-* `id` : the ID of the area.
-* `name` : the name of the area.
-* `location` : an alias for the name of the area (contains the same as the `name` parameter).
-* `subscriptions_url` : the URL to manage the areas in the frontend (example: [https://globalforestwatch.org/my-gfw](https://globalforestwatch.org/my-gfw)).
-* `dashboard_link` : the link to the area dashboard (example: [https://globalforestwatch.org/dashboards/aoi/<areaId>](https://globalforestwatch.org/dashboards/aoi/<areaId>)).
-* `map_link` : the "view on map" for the area (example: [https://globalforestwatch.org/map/aoi/<areaId>](https://globalforestwatch.org/map/aoi/<areaId>)).
-* `image_url` : the URL for the image associated with the area.
-* `tags` : a string containing the AOI tags, comma-separated.
+If you want to understand more about how these emails are sent or how you can update its content, please check the developer docs section on [Areas v2 Email Notifications](/developer.html#areas-v2-notification-emails).

 ## Sync areas